Bad cheque scam

 - Learn to identify the scam.
 Become familiar with the common characteristics and red flags and the ruses (listed right), as well as the ongoing twists and developments.

 - Keep on top of new variations that the Law Society notifies the profession about.
 Make it a priority to read the email notices the Law Society sends.
 And for your non-lawyer staff who may also need to “keep on top,” sign them up for the Law Society’s RSS feeds so that they receive the same email fraud alerts that you do.
+Staff can also sign up for free electronic subscriptions to the Benchers’ Bulletin (includes Notices to the Profession and E-Brief).

 - Review names and documents for some of the different names and documents fraudsters have used in BC.